yoonmoonsick/dnd2024/README.md

 ### ![alt text](https://i.imgur.com/bDSBj4l.png) Githyanki
 - Psychic Resilience: You have resistance to psychic damage.
+- LvL 10: Githyanki Parry

 ### ![alt text](https://i.imgur.com/bDSBj4l.png) Githzerai
 - Mental Discipline: Your innate psychic defenses grant you advantage on saving throws you make to avoid or end the charmed and frightened conditions on yourself.
+- LvL 3: Obtain the Way of the Four Elements Monk's novice spells in vanilla Baldur's Gate 3.
+- LvL 5: Obtain the Way of the Four Elements Monk's Intermediate spells in vanilla Baldur's Gate 3.
+- LvL 10: Obtain the Way of the Four Elements Monk's Advanced spells in vanilla Baldur's Gate 3.

 ### ![alt text](https://i.imgur.com/SQ6TGl5.png) Gnome
 - Speed: 30 feet